 Facility reference number Fresh surface water Municipal/industrial wastewater treatment plant Seawater Groundwater Wastewater for another organization Comment

-Facility 1 14538 Water discharged to sea includes cooling water and produced water.
+Facility 1 13364

-Facility 2 4059
+Facility 2 4110

-Facility 3 1819
+Facility 3 1554

-Facility 4 2156
+Facility 4 2181

-Facility 5 952
+Facility 5 1153

-Facility 6 1013
+Facility 6 1870

-Facility 7 779
+Facility 7 778

-Facility 8 4212
+Facility 8 1453

-Facility 9 614
+Facility 9 285

+Facility 10 933

+Facility 11 4213

+Facility 12 868

-Water consumption: for the reporting year, please provide water consumption data for all facilities reported in W3.2a
+W5.3 Water consumption: for the reporting year, please provide water consumption data for all facilities reported in W3.2a

 Facility reference number Consumption (megaliters/year) How does this compare to the last reporting year?
-Please explain Facility 1 12757 Lower In 2015 oil production from SeaRose was reduced.
-Water consumption similarly decreased.
-Produced water is included in consumption.
-Facility 2 7400 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Produced water has been included as consumption.
-Facility 3 3497 About the same No substantive change.
+Please explain Facility 1 9467 Higher Higher, but within the operational range expected for the FPSO Facility 2 3517 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Produced water has been included as consumption.
-Facility 4 4392 About the same No substantive change.
+Produced and disposal water are not included as consumption.
+Facility 3 1525 Lower Water consumption decreased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Produced and disposal water are not included as consumption.
+Facility 4 2111 Lower Water consumption decreased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Produced and disposal water are not included as consumption.
+Facility 5 924 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Produced water has been included as consumption.
-Facility 5 1889 About the same No substantive change.
+Produced and disposal water are not included as consumption.
+Facility 6 2210 Much higher 2016 was the first year of operations at steady state.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Produced water has been included as consumption.
-Facility 6 2398 Much higher 2015 was the first complete year of operation at this facility.
+Produced and disposal water are not included as consumption.
+Facility 7 842 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Produced and disposal water are not included as consumption.
+Facility 8 1637 This is our first year of measurement Project started in 2016.
+Facility 9 336 This is our first year of measurement Project started in 2016.
+Facility 10 1107 This is our first year of measurement Project started in 2016.

-Produced water has been included as consumption.
-Facility 7 1625 Higher Water consumption increased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Oil production also increased.
-Produced water has been included as consumption.
-Facility 8 2250 Higher Although higher, consumption was within the expected operational range.
-Facility 9 3146 Much higher 2015 was the first year of production at this facility.
-General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Produced water that is not recycled has been included as consumption.
+Facility reference number Consumption (megaliters/year) How does this compare to the last reporting year?
+Please explain Facility 11 1866 About the same Facility 12 2389 Much higher Water consumption increased at this thermal facility.
+General water volume variations are a function of reservoir characteristics and project stage.
+Produced and disposal water are not included as consumption.